WorkingOnTheName/portfolio/readme.md

 ### 14. Create Postgres Database and populate it with tables

-I wont show all of the SQL Quesries I ran in my code, but I will paste one piece that I used to calculate highrisk customers.
+I wont show all of the SQL Queries I ran in my code, but I will paste one piece that I used to calculate high risk customers.

 ```sh
 #make a table for all transactions from the latest date to the past year based